Kritika6789/Boardgame/README.md

 **Jenkins-Deployment:**

 **Prequisist:**
-Created EKS Cluster, Node groups, and connected the ec2 instance with the cluster to access it.
+Created EKS Cluster, Node groups, and connected the ec2 instance with the cluster to access it.Cluster IAM Role and NODE IAM role is created.
+And access point in cluster is added so that EC2 instance can access the cluster.
 - Check the connection using kubectl get nodes
 - clone the repo in instance
 - Run kubectl apply -f deployment-service.yml.
 After running this pods, deployment and service is created.
 Service type is load balancer and can access applicvation using this load balancer created on AWS.